-There is no burning involved and so no emission of fumes takes place when water energy is utilised for generating electricity.
+There is no burning involved with no emission of fumes when water energy is utilised for generating electricity.

 As compared to wind and solar power, the tidal power is more predictable.
 This means that the source of electricity generated will be consistent especially with tidal maps available to predict the cycles.